edgeworx/docs/content/en/docs/more/_index.md

 ---
-title: "Getting Started Guides"
+title: "More"
-weight: 130
+weight: 800
-linkTitle: "Guides"
+linkTitle: "MORE"
 ---
 This is content